Workers' Compensation Lawyer Pasadena

 There are over 74,800 employees in Pasadena.
 Employment is strong and growing but so are the number of work injuries.

-Worker Compensation in Pasadena: What You Need to Know
+Worker Compensation and Attorney in Pasadena: What You Need to Know

 Workers Compensation in Pasadena is through the State of California.
 It provides wages and medical care coverage for workers who have been hurt on the job or who are sick because of the job or jobsite.
 Workers Comp coverage is paid for in a fund by employers – not employees.
 If the employer or insurance company confirms that the worker’s injury or illness is work related, Workers Compensation is paid to the worker.